College of Business

 Students with all types of undergraduate and graduate degrees from all fields of study are welcome to apply for admission.

 The College of Business conducts a holistic review of each application.
-There is no formula to define who will make a successful candidate, but the College is especially interested in strong academic performance, as evidenced on the applicants’ academic transcripts, and strong GMAT or GRE test scores.
-In addition, the College considers the statement of purpose, reference letter, and resume.
-Additional information about the admission process and criteria, including information about GMAT and GRE waivers, as well as profiles of the most recent entering class, can be found at umdearborn.edu/cob/grad-admissions.
+There is no formula to define who will make a successful candidate, but the College is especially interested in strong academic performance, as evidenced on the applicants’ academic transcripts.
+In addition, the College considers the statement of purpose, reference letter, resume, and if requested GMAT/GRE test scores.
+Additional information about the admission process and criteria, including information about GMAT and GRE waivers, as well as profiles of the most recent entering class, can be found on the Graduate Admissions webpage.

 Taking UM-Dearborn Undergraduate Courses to Fulfill Admission Prerequisites